MERNCraft/css-only-games-1/README.md

 - Really!?
 I can use _counters_ to animate emojis?
 How soon can I use that in a project?
 - How does a counter know where the mouse is?

 If you start with questions, each time you find an answer, you get a little buzz of satisfaction.
 It's like with jokes.
-If you hear the punchline first, you might think "When am I ever going to need an answer like this?"
+If you hear the punchline first, you might think: "When am I ever going to need an answer like this?"
 If you hear the build-up first, the punchline becomes something you want to share with your friends.

 These are not all complete games or puzzles.
 You can think of them as illustrations of the concepts that you will be reading more about below.